METALS-Aluminium jumps on more talk of Chinese output cuts

 * INVENTORIES: Aluminium stocks in LME warehouses MAL-STOCKS fell another 6,525 tonnes, data on Thursday showed, taking them back towards this week's near nine-year low.

-* RUSAL: Russian aluminium giant Rusal expects the global aluminium deficit to widen to between 1.7 million tonnes and 1.8 million tonnes in 2018 from 1.3 million tonnes in 2017, Deputy Chief Executive Oleg Mukhamedshin said.
+* RUSAL: Russian producer Rusal expects the global aluminium deficit to widen to between 1.7 million tonnes and 1.8 million tonnes in 2018 from 1.3 million tonnes in 2017, Deputy Chief Executive Oleg Mukhamedshin said.

 * FINANCIAL MARKETS: The dollar steadied and world shares hit their fourth all-time high in less than a month, while a rally in bonds stalled on fresh talk that the European Central Bank will start winding down its money-printing programme.

-* COPPER PRICES: Three-month copper on the London Metal Exchange was 0.3 percent lower at $5,886.50 a tonne.
+* COPPER PRICES: Three-month copper on the London Metal Exchange ended the day 0.5 percent lower at $5,875 a tonne.

 * IMPORTS: China's imports of copper and copper products for June were unchanged with May at 390,000 tonnes, according to Reuters calculations based on official data, reflecting a decline in refined imports this year.

-* COLLAHUASI: Chilean copper mine Collahuasi, a joint venture of Anglo American and Glencore will cut 115 jobs, including executives, as part of a plan to boost efficiency amid low prices for the metal.
+* COLLAHUASI: Chilean copper mine Collahuasi, a joint venture of Anglo American and Glencore, will cut 115 jobs, including executives, as part of a plan to boost efficiencies amid low prices for the metal.

-* ZINC: LME zinc was down 1.1 percent at $2,801.50 a tonne, having climbed to its highest in more than three months on Wednesday on falling stocks in exchange warehouses, shortages and stronger demand from China.
+* ZINC: LME zinc finished down 1 percent at $2,803.50 a tonne, having climbed to its highest level in more than three months on Wednesday on falling stocks in exchange warehouses, shortages and stronger demand from China.

 * INVENTORIES: Zinc stocks in LME warehouses fell another 3,450 tonnes to 270,225, and are down more 35 percent since the start of the year.
 MZNSTX-TOTAL

-Reporting by Jan Harvey; additional reporting by James Regan in Sydney; editing by Susan Thomas and Susan Fenton
+Reporting by Jan Harvey with; additional reporting by James Regan in Sydney; Editing by Susan Fenton, Greg Mahlich